upsideon/rust-plasma-simulation-examples/README.md

 pip install -r requirements.txt
 ```

+#### ParaView

+[ParaView](https://www.paraview.org/) is an open-source, multi-platform data analysis and visualization application.
+The book uses it for visualization the original C++ simulations, so we continue this practice here.
+Besides being used in the book, ParaView stands on its own as a useful visualization tool.
+Download instructions are provided [here](https://www.paraview.org/download/).

 ### Simulations

 Those simulations which have been implemented so far are listed below, with instructions for how to execute them and examples of the resulting artifacts.